Photochromic lens

 A photochromic lens is an optical lens that darkens on exposure to light of sufficiently high frequency, most commonly ultraviolet (UV) radiation.
 In the absence of activating light, the lenses return to their clear state.
 Photochromic lenses may be made of polycarbonate, or another plastic.
 Glass lenses use visible light to darken.
 They are principally used in glasses that are dark in bright sunlight, but clear, or more rarely, lightly tinted in low ambient light conditions.
 They darken significantly within about a minute of exposure to bright light and take somewhat longer to clear.
 A range of clear and dark transmittances is available.
+Two kinds of photochromic lenses were popularized, the first being glass containing silver halides.
+These silver-based lenses became largely obsolete with the introduction of photochromic organic compounds.
+The other type are plastic, usually polycarbonate combined with photochromic organic compounds.
+These processes are reversible; once the lens is removed from strong sources of UV rays the photochromic compounds return to their transparent state.

+Photochromic glass

-In one sort of technology, molecules of silver chloride or another silver halide are embedded in photochromic lenses.
+In the silver-based technology, silver chloride or other silver halides are embedded in the lenses.
 They are transparent to visible light without significant ultraviolet component, which is normal for artificial lighting.
-In another sort of technology, organic photochromic molecules, when exposed to ultraviolet (UV) rays as in direct sunlight, undergo a chemical process that causes them to change shape and absorb a significant percentage of the visible light, i.e., they darken.
-These processes are reversible; once the lens is removed from strong sources of UV rays the photochromic compounds return to their transparent state.

-Invention

 Photochromic lenses were developed by William H. Armistead and Stanley Donald Stookey at the Corning Glass Works Inc. in the 1960s.

-Technical details

-Mechanism

 The glass version of these lenses achieves their photochromic properties through the embedding of microcrystalline silver halides (usually silver chloride) in a glass substrate.
-Plastic photochromic lenses use organic photochromic molecules (for example oxazines and naphthopyrans) to achieve the reversible darkening effect.
-These lenses darken when exposed to ultraviolet light of the intensity present in sunlight, but not in artificial light.
-In the presence of UV-A light (wavelengths of 320–400 nm), electrons from the glass combine with the colourless silver cations to form elemental silver.
+In glass lenses, when in the presence of UV-A light (wavelengths of 320–400 nm) electrons from the glass combine with the colourless silver cations to form elemental silver.
 Because elemental silver is visible, the lenses appear darker.